-Risk of destruction of production units

-Due to the gross of discontent and beginning of military events in the east of Ukraine the Production units can be captured.
+Risk of destruction of production units Due to the continuous military events in the east of Ukraine the Production units can be destroyed partially and full.
 The Group does its best to save all assets and property.

 Future developments of the Group